Early Intervention in Psychosis

 - Improve long-term outcomes for those who have already had a first episode of psychosis.

 The research has led to the development of early intervention and treatment programs with the potential to benefit millions of youth and young adults with or at risk of psychosis.

-The EIP virtual resource center is designed to provide reliable information for practitioners, policymakers, individuals, families, and communities in order to foster more widespread adoption and utilization of early intervention programming for persons at risk for (or experiencing a first episode of) psychosis.
+The Early Intervention in Psychosis virtual resource center is designed to provide reliable information for practitioners, policymakers, individuals, families, and communities in order to foster more widespread adoption and utilization of early intervention programming for persons at risk for (or experiencing a first episode of) psychosis.
 The site includes information from a national RWJF-funded demonstration to identify and prevent the onset of psychotic illness – the Early Detection and Intervention for the Prevention of Psychosis Program (EDIPPP) – as well as other early intervention initiatives.